mrbraiant/test-react/README.md

 - IV.
 Now just type "npm start" and have fun \o/;
 ## :arrow_forward: Playing:
 - I. Click on "Buscar dre" to activate select filter;
 - II.
-Select one of options in Select;
+Select one option in Select mode;
 - III.
 Click on "Gerar Tabela" to make a filtered table by your click choice;
 - IV.
 If you wanna use "Tabela" just click on "Buscar" at first cointaner named "tabela" to show all Tables;
 - V. You can type any DRE to filter though, but you just can see that in Console when you Select any Options;